Mar Vista Animal Medical Center

 (Photocredit: Ed Uthman via Wikimedia Commons)

 • THE RAPID UREASE TEST - Some gastroenterologists will keep a special broth handy during the biopsy procedure.
 A spare tissue sample can be dropped in the broth and incubated quickly.
 The presence of urease, the enzyme that creates Helicobacter's protective bicarbonate layer, induces a color change in the solution.
 The more organisms are present in the sample, the faster the color change occurs.
 If no change is observed after 24 hours, the test is considered negative for Helicobacter.
-In this way, Helicobacter can be detected as quickly as in an hour rather than after the 2-3 days it takes to obtain biopsy results.
+In this way, Helicobacter can be detected in an hour rather than after the several day period it takes to obtain biopsy results.

 CLO Test